Why update to Microsoft identity platform (v2.0)?

 openid scope affords your app access to is now restricted.
 The

-profile scopes – will allow you to request additional permissions.
+profile, will allow you to request additional permissions.

-Here's a simplified recommendation for developers at this point in time:
+Here's a simplified recommendation for developers now:

 Restrictions on app registrations

-Only two app secrets are allowed per Application ID.
+- Only two app secrets are allowed per application ID.

-There are several restrictions on the format of the redirect URL that is allowed.
+- There are several restrictions on the format of the redirect URL that is allowed.
 For more information about redirect URL, see the next section.

 Restrictions on redirect URLs

-The registration system compares the whole DNS name of the existing redirect URL to the DNS name of the redirect URL that you are adding.
-The request to add the DNS name will fail if either of the following conditions is true:
+https, and all redirect URL values must share a single DNS domain.
+The registration system compares the whole DNS name of the existing redirect URL to the DNS name of the redirect URL that you're adding.

 If you want to have an app that has

 Restrictions on libraries and SDKs

-If you are building a web application, you can safely use Microsoft generally available server-side middleware to perform sign-in and token validation.
-These include the OWIN Open ID Connect middleware for ASP.NET and the Node.js Passport plug-in.
-For code samples that use Microsoft middleware, see the v2.0 getting started section.
+- If you're building a web application, you can safely use the generally available server-side middleware to do sign-in and token validation.
+These include the OWIN OpenID Connect middleware for ASP.NET and the Node.js Passport plug-in.
+For code samples that use Microsoft middleware, see the Microsoft identity platform getting started section.

-Finally, you can use open-source Open ID Connect and OAuth libraries to integrate with the v2.0 endpoint.
-The v2.0 protocol should be compatible with many open-source protocol libraries without major changes.
+- Finally, you can use open-source OpenID Connect and OAuth libraries to integrate with the Microsoft identity platform endpoint.
+The Microsoft identity platform endpoint should be compatible with many open-source protocol libraries without changes.
 The availability of these kinds of libraries varies by language and platform.
-The Open ID Connect and OAuth 2.0 websites maintain a list of popular implementations.
-For more information, see Azure Active Directory v2.0 and authentication libraries, and the list of open-source client libraries and samples that have been tested with the v2.0 endpoint.
+The OpenID Connect and OAuth 2.0 websites maintain a list of popular implementations.
+For more information, see Microsoft identity platform and authentication libraries, and the list of open-source client libraries and samples that have been tested with the Microsoft identity platform endpoint.

-For reference, the
+- For reference, the

-.well-knownendpoint for the v2.0 common endpoint is
+.well-knownendpoint for the Microsoft identity platform common endpoint is

 commonwith your tenant ID to get data specific to your tenant.

-The v2.0 endpoint does not support SAML or WS-Federation; it only supports Open ID Connect and OAuth 2.0.
-Not all features and capabilities of OAuth protocols have been incorporated into the v2.0 endpoint.
+The Microsoft identity platform endpoint does not support SAML or WS-Federation; it only supports OpenID Connect and OAuth 2.0.
+The notable changes to the OAuth 2.0 protocols from the v1.0 endpoint are: